How you can think smarter about your colleagues mental health

 If you do think one of your team would benefit from speaking in confidence to a professional, encourage them to access appointments with one of our clinicians - 24/7.

-Our GPs and ANPs are on hand 7 days a week, 365 days a year and can offer invaluable support and advice, helping your employees get back to feeling themselves.
+Our GPs and ACPs are on hand 7 days a week, 365 days a year and can offer invaluable support and advice, helping your employees get back to feeling themselves.
 And helping your work force return to full force.

 Source: